 Whether you’re welcoming these bugs into a place that’s hospitable to them and whether you eat foods they need is what matters.

-It’s easy for the 100 billion to become 10 billion while the bottle is on the shelf.
+It’s easy (and normal) for the 100 billion to become 10 billion while the bottle is on the shelf.
 And then for it to become 1 million after the bugs have been thrashed by your stomach acid.
 So don’t fall for the numbers nonsense.

 A healthy gut has hundreds of trillions of thriving bacteria.
 One pill isn’t going to do a damn thing to the total number.
 If you look at your body as a total number of cells.
 We are outnumbered.
 There are more bacterial cells in your body than human cells.
 You’re 5% human and 95% bacteria.
 You’re a giant lump of bacteria wearing a human suit.
 Sorry – I calls it as I reads it.

 What affects the number of bacteria in your gut?